justinblaber/pytorch_hooks/README.md

 # pytorch_hooks
-experimenting around with pytorch hooks
+Demonstrats how to make a model summary and dynamic UNET using pytorch hooks